 In the Fridge

 When it comes to squeezing your own lemons, only make as much juice as you plan to drink right away.
 Although squeezing more fresh lemon juice than you need is a no-no, if you end up with an overflow, place it in the refrigerator immediately.
-A storage container with a tight seal keeps leftover fresh lemon juice safe to drink for up to three days when refrigerated at temperatures between 32 and 40 degrees Fahrenheit, according to Truestar Health.
+A storage container with a tight seal keeps leftover fresh lemon juice safe to drink for up to three days when refrigerated at temperatures between 32 and 40 degrees Fahrenheit.
 After three days, throw the juice away.